bbe2/instructor.brian/README.md

 https://docs.google.com/spreadsheets/d/1JSOqCnIxbHnG4gzJXWDbRi-Fji9OE4aYwEYvNLhXNiM/edit#gid=0

 **abstraction**
+• writing technique providing a tangential view of a situation -b.hogan definition(of sorts)
-"A heavy dependence on abstraction, a peculiar use of the present tense, a habitual evocation of parallel structure, a tendency to place feelings in syntactic positions of agency, a trick of underplaying causal words: any of these patterns of expression, when repeated with unusual frequency, is the sign of a habit of meaning, and thus of a persistent way of sorting out the phenomena of experience."
+• habitual evocation of parallel structure
+• a tendency to place feelings in syntactic positions of agency
+• a trick of underplaying causal words: any of these patterns of expression, when repeated with unusual frequency, is the sign of a habit of meaning, and thus of a persistent way of sorting out the phenomena of experience.

-...almost beyond the power of language to describe
+• ...almost beyond the power of language to describe
-...a sentence begins by raising rather than answering questions
+• ...a sentence begins by raising rather than answering questions
-...As the sentence progresses, some of its demands are satisfied, others deferred, others complicated, and mean while new ones are created.
+• ...As the sentence progresses, some of its demands are satisfied, others deferred, others complicated, and mean while new ones are created.
 But with the end of the sentence comes a kind of balance which results from something having been said.

--virginia.tufte.grammar.as.syntax.p7

 abtraction example:
 "the little black desk at the window was black, rivaling the blackness of this fire escape, those rails dipped in asphalt, a heavy cosemetic coat of black, raills equidistant but appearcing according to the rules of perspective. - suall bellow, Herzog, p.128 <tufte.p.156>

-Curious.class.learnings
-• Dilbert and agile processes (Locker.Ch.4): https://www.agitma.nl/dilbert-saves-the-agile-day/
+-virginia.tufte.grammar.as.syntax.p7

 ![dilbert 1](https://user-images.githubusercontent.com/59778456/218276652-9cf71400-eac6-4ddb-b8e1-239b0eff610e.JPG)